aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/clone/index.md

 Repeat the command to monitor the creation status.
 Once the **status** changes from **creating** to **available**, you have a functioning clone.
 Creating a node in a cluster also takes several minutes.

-## 2. Verifying that the data set is identical
+## 2. Verify that the data set is identical

 Verify that the data set is identical on both the source and cloned DB clusters, before we make any changes to the data.
 You can verify by performing a checksum operation on the **sbtest1** table.